Explore today's diverse communication and media environment.

 - Boost your resume and hone your skills with direct work experience in communication.
 Our program partners with 50+ organizations that offer student placements.

-Your degree options in Communication Studies include an honours Bachelor of Arts and an International Bachelor of Arts.
-Diversify your education by combining your Communication Studies degree with another major or minor, or going on an international exchange.
+Your degree options in Communication & Media Studies include an honours Bachelor of Arts and an International Bachelor of Arts.
+Diversify your education by combining your Communication & Media Studies degree with another major or minor, or going on an international exchange.